IDEXV/Hammer-Maps/README.md

 # Hammer Maps Repository

 This repository is for my maps made in Valve Hammer Editor.
-These maps are designed for specific games, so they won't work on other platforms/engines.
+These maps are designed for specific games (usually on Source Engine), so they won't work on other platforms/engines.